|Credit: Lungs diagram via Shutterstock|

 - Difficulty swallowing

 Using a stethoscope, doctors sometimes can hear fluid around the lungs, which may suggest lung cancer.
-But definitively diagnosing it usually involves a combination of several tests, according to the American Cancer Society.
+But definitively diagnosing it usually involves a combination of several tests, according to the ACS.
 These include:

 - Sputum test, which examines coughing-induced phlegm for abnormal cells.